Jerome-Guyot/Jerome-Guyot.github.io/_pages/about.md

   - /about.html
 ---

-Hi,

-I am a student at ENS Paris-Saclay, part of Université Paris-Saclay, I am enrolled in the MPRI master ( Parisian Master of research in Computer science ).
-I am interested in cryptography, quantum computing and complexity theory.
+I am a Computer Science Master student at École Normale Supérieure Paris-Saclay (part of Université Paris-Saclay).
+My main research interest are cryptography, quantum computing and complexity theory.
+I am currently doing a research internship at the IQC University of Waterloo, Canada under the supervision of Sam Jaques.
+My current internship is about transversal gates on quantum error correcting codes.

+Before this, I did an internship at IRISA Rennes with Pierre-Alain Fouque, where I was studying a paper by Léo Ducas and trying to find a better algorithms for solving ZLIP the isomorphism problem over orthonormal lattices.

+You can find my other projects on my CV.

+I am also a tennis player, and I play the drums.
+Feel free to message me if you want to get in touch!